 Due to their brain’s wiring or ‘mis-firing’ their unique talent or thought processes give us new insights where we probably would have none.
 Do you notice the “strange behaviors” from otherwise ridiculed adults instead as “gifted” or possibly undiagnosed?
 I do!
 My previous judgmental behaviors have now given way to the perspective that you never know how someone else’s brain is wired.

-So, a special needs Mom is quite the superhero.
+So, a special needs Mom (Dad, Grandparent or caregiver) is quite the superhero.
 You see compassion instead of judgment; inclusion is actually put into practice instead of just being a buzz-word; and being a warrior for your child might be the strongest asset you women posses!

 So here’s to you, my friend and fellow warrior.
-You are my kind of new hero and I wish you the very best as you equip yourself to fight on behalf of your child in 2017.
+You are my kind of new hero and I wish you the very best as you equip yourself to fight on behalf of your child.